open-esq/SCoDA-Simple-Code-Deference-Agreement-/SCoDAO.md

 (D) including copies of any written evidence or other material written information, and summaries of any other evidence, relevant to, and material for the consideration of, the Material Adverse Exception Event and the other matters referred to in the Exception Notice; and

-(E) containing a representation by the Sending Party, made to and for the benefit of the Receiving Party with the understanding that the Receiving Party will rely thereon, that, to the Sending Party’s knowledge, the certification and statements made pursuant to the preceding clauses “(A)” and “(B)” are accurate as of the date of the Exception Notice, and, considered collectively, do not contain any untrue statement of a material fact or omit to state any material fact necessary in order to make such statements, in light of the circumstances in which they were made, not misleading.
+(E) containing a representation by the Sending Party, made to and for the benefit of the Receiving Parties with the understanding that the Receiving Parties will rely thereon, that, to the Sending Party’s knowledge, the certification and statements made pursuant to the preceding clauses “(A)” and “(B)” are accurate as of the date of the Exception Notice, and, considered collectively, do not contain any untrue statement of a material fact or omit to state any material fact necessary in order to make such statements, in light of the circumstances in which they were made, not misleading.

-(ii) *Exception Standstill.* During the period commencing upon the earlier of a Party becoming aware that there is a Material Adverse Exception Event or being delivered an Exception Notice and ending with the Parties entering into an Exception Handling Addendum or receiving a final decision of an arbitrator in accordance with Section 1(b)(iii) (the “***Standstill Period***”), such Party shall: (A) treat all of the DAO property of such Party that may have been Transferred to such Party as a result of the Material Adverse Exception Event; and (B) deposit and maintain such DAO property in a segregated Account Address to be treated, to the extent permitted by applicable Legal Requirements, as a custodial trust held for the benefit of the DAO.
+(ii) *Exception Standstill.* During the period commencing upon the earlier of a Party becoming aware that there is a Material Adverse Exception Event or being delivered an Exception Notice and ending with the Parties hereto entering into an Exception Handling Addendum or receiving a final decision of an arbitrator in accordance with Section 1(b)(iii) (the “***Standstill Period***”), such Party shall deposit and maintain such DAO property in a segregated Account Address to be treated, to the extent permitted by applicable Legal Requirements, as a custodial trust held for the benefit of the DAO.

 (iii) *Determination of Exception Handling*:

 (A) The term “***Exception Handling Addendum***” refers to an addendum to this Agreement signed by the Parties and setting forth the Parties’ agreement on the existence or non-existence of a Material Adverse Exception Event and the actions to be taken, the agreements to be entered into, and the remedies to be sought in response thereto.
 Each Exception Handling Addendum shall automatically and without further action of the Parties be deemed incorporated into and to form a part of this Agreement.

-(B) If the Receiving Party wishes to accept the Exception Handling Proposal in full, then the Receiving Party shall promptly deliver a written notice of such acceptance to the Sending Party and the Parties shall promptly enter into an Exception Handling Addendum reflecting the Exception Handling Proposal.
+(B) If the Receiving Parties wishes to accept the Exception Handling Proposal in full, then the Receiving Parties shall promptly deliver a written notice of such acceptance to the Sending Party and the Parties shall promptly enter into an Exception Handling Addendum reflecting the Exception Handling Proposal.

-(C) If the Receiving Party disputes the existence of a Material Adverse Exception Event, or does not wish to accept all or any part of the Exception Handling Proposal, then the Receiving Party shall promptly deliver a written notice of such non-acceptance an “***Exception Response Notice***” to the Sending Party.
+(C) If the Receiving Parties dispute the existence of a Material Adverse Exception Event, or does not wish to accept all or any part of the Exception Handling Proposal, then the Receiving Parties shall promptly deliver a written notice of such non-acceptance an “***Exception Response Notice***” to the Sending Party.
 The Exception Response Notice shall include the same categories of information, statements, evidence and representations and warranties as would be required for an Exception Notice, *mutatis mutandis*.

 (D) During the continuous 30-day period beginning on the date after the date the notice of non-acceptance is delivered to the Sending Party the “***Negotiation Period***”, the Parties shall use commercially reasonable efforts to negotiate in good faith to agree upon the existence or non-existence of a Material Adverse Exception Event and, if so agreed, the actions to be taken, the agreements to be entered into and the remedies to be sought by the Parties in response to the Material Adverse Exception Event.
 If the Parties agree upon such matters during the Negotiation Period, the Parties shall promptly enter into an Exception Handling Addendum reflecting the same.